 Listen to this whole podcast episode to hear all the details strategies about late season deer hunting.

 Are there really waterfowl hunting ammunition secrets?
 Unfortunately, yes, and a lot of them.
 But I spent two years and a lot of money doing ballistics and pattern testing to learn a lot of the big ones, so you don’t have to.
 This episode draws from my research and data to help you navigate the cluttered marketing and myths of duck hunting ammo.
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 Up until 1991, waterfowl hunting was simpler and cheaper.
 Lead ammo worked well, could be very inexpensively bought in bulk, and there was no ammo hysteria like we have today.
 With the advent of non-toxic shot, companies began to complete over everything they possibly could to gain market share and one-up each other.
 Then materials like bismuth and tungsten began to make their way onto the scene and multiplied the level of complexity in the duck hunting ammo isle at the store.